wagdav/thewagner.net/content/2018-02-26-Concurrency.markdown

 query.

 We get a completely different behavior, but our code has the same structure as the sequential version.
-We don't have to use locks, mutexes, callbacks, etc. the code clearly expresses our intent.
+We don't have to use locks, mutexes, callbacks, etc., the code clearly expresses our intent.
 It feels like we got concurrency _for free_.